 The College seeks to provide a broad, rigorous liberal arts curriculum with an emphasis on traditional and selected professional degree programs, including degree programs for adult learners.
 The educational goals of the College (aligned with the 3 Pillars of the Montreat College Mission) are that students will develop the following:

 1. Intellectual inquiry

-- 1.1.
-Effective written and oral communication skills. - 1.2.
-Critical thinking and problem-solving skills. - 1.3.
-Essential computer information systems skills. - 1.4.
-Competency in their academic majors.
+- a) Effective written and oral communication skills. - b) Critical thinking and problem-solving skills. - c) Essential computer information systems skills. - d) Competency in their academic majors.

 2. Spiritual formation